 While the brine is flavored, squeeze the aroma out with a wooden spoon from time to time and prepare the vegetables.

-Cut the radish and carrot in julienne.
+Cut the radish or kohlrabi and carrot in julienne.
 Remove the seeds from the jujube and also cut into fine strips.
-Add the Asian chives chopped into about 3cm long pieces.
+Add the Asian chives or scallions chopped into about 3cm long pieces.

 Spread the vegetable filling between each leaf of the cabbage.
 Then roll up the cabbage quarters like roulades and stuff them into an flip-top jar.
 And I mean stuff it, really press it in properly.

-Place the glass in the kitchen to ferment.
-When the brine becomes sour, it ferments.
+Put the jar in the kitchen for fermentation until the brine ferments and turns sour.
 This depends on the temperature and takes 1-3 days.
-If the brine becomes cloudy, it is a good sign.
-Then it is time to put the kimchi in the refrigerator.
-There it may continue to flavor for 1-2 weeks before it is ready.
+A good sign is the cloudiness of the brine.
+Then put the kimchi in the fridge where it will continue to flavor for 1-2 weeks before it's ready.